pschlafley/Simply-ReUse/README.md

 Brian Spiewak, Lucianne Vazquez, Peyton Schlafley

 ## Test
 Tested applications adding console logs and using Insomnia to test the environments.
+Uning NPM jest to test the code, created a test and a helpers test file to test date formatting and URL formatting.

 ## Questions
 * For questions, contact me at: lucianne21@comcast.net